 c) Where you have given your consent (Art.
 6 (1) point (a) GDPR)

 Where you have given us your consent to process your personal data for specific purposes (e.g. signing up for a newsletter), the processing of this data based on your consent is legitimate.
 The consent can be revoked at any time.
 Please note that such revocation of consent only applies from the time of revocation onwards.
 Any processing that had taken place before that time is not affected.

 d) Where we have a legal obligation (Art.
 6 (1) point c GDPR) or the processing is in the public interest (Art.
 6 (1) point e (GDPR)

 DIN is subject to various legal obligations (e.g. in accordance with the German Commerical Code, tax laws, etc.).

 5. With whom do we share your data?

 DIN belongs to the DIN Group which also includes DIN Software GmbH and our publisher, Beuth Verlag.
 All members of the DIN Group are bound by the same data protection directives.
 Your data is shared with the departments within the DIN Group who need this data to fulfil our contractual and legal obligations, or to fulfil legitimate interest/balancing of interests.
-For example, when you submit a contact form or e-mail to the Online Standards Proposal portal or the Draft Standards portal, this information is passed on to the responsible parties within the DIN Group and the responsible DIN standardizing body for the purposes of standards work.
+For example, when you submit a contact form or e-mail to the Online Standards Proposal portal or the Draft Standards portal, this information is passed on to the responsible parties within the DIN Group and the responsible DIN standardizing body for the purposes of standards work or also to the experts.
 We may also share your data with our service providers and agents for the purposes mentioned above as long as confidentiality is maintained and data protection provisions are met.